p513817/nv-tao-gui/README.md

-# nv-tao-gui
+# nv-tao-gui ( itao )
-the GUI version for NVIDIA TAO Toolkit.
+The QT version for NVIDIA TAO Toolkit, and it's the legacy version when I work in Innodisk called `iTAO`

 ## Pre-requisite
 1. [Docker](https://max-c.notion.site/Install-Docker-9a0927c9b8aa4455b66548843246152f)